 - Whether or not a substitution may be made because the goods/services are no longer available

-- If the right to cancel exists, you must provide all the correct information and procedures including time limit, conditions and a form (a web form is ok) that the consumer can fill out advising you of their wish to cancel.
+You must provide all the correct information and procedures including time limit, conditions and for online stores, a web form, that the consumer can fill out advising you of their wish to cancel.
 The consumer can also advise you of this by phone or email.
-But you still have to provide the form and clearly direct the consumer to it.
+But you still have to provide the web form and clearly direct the consumer to it - See a sample cancellation form

 The contract begins as soon as the consumer sends the order.
 At this point you must send the consumer a written confirmation of the contract by email (or any "unalterable" medium) containing all the information set out in the previous section as well as the following: